PieterjanVerhelst/eel-meta-analysis/README.md

 * `/raw:`
 	+ `raw_detection_data.csv`: dataset containing the raw detection data
 	+ `eel_meta_data.csv`: dataset containing the meta-data on the tagged eels
+	+ `deployments.csv`: dataset containing the station names and positions of the receivers from ETN
 	+ `/stour:`
 		+ `stour_data.csv`: dataset containing the raw detection data from the River Stour, '2013_stour' project
 		+ `stour_eel_meta.csv`: dataset containing the eel meta-data from the River Stour, '2013_stour' project
+		+ `stour_deployments.csv`: dataset containing the deployment meta-data from the River Stour, '2013_stour' project

 * `/interim:`
+	+ `deployments.csv`: dataset containing the station names and positions of the receivers from ETN and Stour project

 * `/external:`